fabiangreffrath/woof/README.md

 ## Sound

  * The port uses OpenAL for music and sound mixing.
 It is able to play back sounds in any format supported by libsndfile and precaches them in memory at start up.
+ * The port features optional 3D audio, supporting stereo and up to 7.1 surround sound with an optional HRTF mode, as well as PC speaker emulation.
  * The port provides several music backends: MIDI music is played back natively on Windows, or using the fluidsynth renderer with a soundfont (if available), or using the built-in OPL3 emulator.
 Digital music formats are played back with libsndfile, module music is rendered with libxmp.

 ## Input